FoldingAtHome/fah-client-bastet/TESTING.md

 In Linux, the ``fah-client`` service can be stopped and started using service control commands.
 In Windows, a system tray icon will appear when the client is running.
 This can be used to stop the client.

+## Bleeding Edge Builds

+The latest bleeding edge builds can be downloaded from https://master.foldingathome.org/builds/fah-client/  These builds are not official release and may not even be function.
+They should be used for testing the latest pre-alpha code.